 Fig 3.
 China ecosystem services spatial pattern.
-(A) Food production ( $10^8$ kcal km-2); (B) Carbon sequestration (t km-2); (C) Soil retention ( $10^4$ t km-2); (D) Sandstorm prevention ( $10^2$ t km-2); (E) Water retention ( $10^4$ t km-2).
-(F) Flood mitigation ( $10^6$ m) (G) Provision of habitat for biodiversity (total species richness of endemic, endangered, and nationally protected species per county) (H) Index of relative importance of ecosystem services
+(A) Food production (10^8 kcal km^2) ; (B) Carbon sequestration (t km-2); (C) Soil retention (10^4t km^{-2}) ; (D) Sandstorm prevention (10^2 t km^{-2}) ; (E) Water retention (10^4t km^{-2}) .
+(F) Flood mitigation (10^6m^3) (G) Provision of habitat for biodiversity (total species richness of endemic, endangered, and nationally protected species per county) (H) Index of relative importance of ecosystem services

-In the past decade, it is estimated that the total change in ecosystem area is 195,803 km, which is approximately 2% of China's total land area.
+In the past decade, it is estimated that the total change (one ecosystem type changed for another) in ecosystem area is 195,803 km2, which is approximately 2% of China's total land area.
 The largest increases are in urban areas and forests, and largest decreases are in agricultural lands.
 The principal ecosystem types converted to cities were: agricultural lands (76%), grasslands (8%), forests (5%), and wetlands (5%).
-Overall China's national conservation policies significantly improved ecosystem quality from the past decade.
-Restoration greatly increased forests (41,330 km), shrubs (9,111 km) and grasslands (21,103 km), mainly in the Loess Plateau and mountainous areas in southern China.
+Restoration greatly increased forests (41,330 km2), shrubs (9,111 km2) and grasslands (21,103 km2), mainly in the Loess Plateau and mountainous areas in southern China.

 Six ecosystem services increased since 2000.
 Food production had the largest increase (38%) followed by carbon sequestration (23%), soil retention (13%), flood mitigation (13%), sandstorm prevention (6%), and water retention (4%), whereas habitat provision for biodiversity decreased (-3%).
 From ecosystem service maps, we identify key hotspots for ecosystem services provisioning to determine priority ecological areas for spatial planning.
+Based on these data, in 2008, the MEE and CAS released the National Ecological Function Zoning (NEFZ).
+In 2015, the MEE and CAS revised the NEFZ on the basis of the China Ecosystem Assessment.
+Sixty-three key EFZs (KEFZs) selected from NEFZ were identified as crucial areas to ensure provision of ecosystem services.
 Nationally, we estimate the priority areas are providing approximately 83% of China's carbon sequestration services, 78% of soil retention services, 59% of sandstorm prevention services, 80% of water retention services, and 56% of natural habitat for biodiversity, although they make up only 37% of China's terrestrial area.